codeworksacademy/vue-3-guide/src/resources/02-new/05-other.md

 ## CSS Variables

-You can now pass javascript variables into your CSS style tags with the new `vars` attribute
+You can now pass javascript variables into your CSS style tags with the new `vars` attribute.

 ``` vue
 <template>